-Above analysis shows that AE signals in the angular domain can produce diagnosis results for no load condition but not for higher load conditions whereas spectrum presentation allows fault deletion for all cases but not diagnosis.
+The analysis discussed in the previous show that AE signals in the angular domain can produce diagnosis results for no load condition but not for higher load conditions whereas spectrum presentation allows fault deletion for all cases but not diagnosis.
 To combine the capabilities in both the angular and frequency domains, joint angular-frequency analysis is applied to the AE signals.
-Previously work in ^(1, 2,) shows that smoothed Wigner distribution is effective in analysis injector impact induced vibration.
+Previously work in (F. Gu and A. D. Ball, 1996)(F. Gu and A. D. Ball, 1996) shows that smoothed Wigner distribution is effective in analysis injector impact induced vibration.
 However, recent advances in signal processing show that wavelet transforms is more suitable in analysis highly non-stationary signals such as AE from engines.
 Therefore, the measured AE signals is analysed with a continuous wavelet transform (CWT) using a Morlet wavelet.
 For more detailed study, CWT results are presented around the combustion TDC of cylinder 1.

-The top two graphs in Figure 7 show CWT results of healthy engine under no load and a high load respectively.
+The top two graphs in Figure 10 show CWT results of healthy engine under no load and a high load respectively.
 It can be seen that combustion AE events occurs around 365° and its frequency content become higher under high load condition.
 In addition, its amplitudes also increase.
 The AE event due to fuel injection happen around 355° and both its frequency range and amplitude increase with load.